Creative Aging

 Creative Aging Grant - For Lifetime Arts Trained Participants

-Utah Division of Arts & Museums is happy to announce a grant opportunity to support Creative Aging in our state.
-This grant is only available to organization and artists who participated in the Lifetime Arts training.
+Utah Division of Arts & Museums is happy to announce the 4th year of our grant to support Creative Aging in our state.
+This grant is only available to organization and artists who participated in the Lifetime Arts 'Foundations' or 'Essentials' training.

 If you have questions about this grant or eligibility, please reach out to Jason Bowcutt, jbowcutt@utah.gov or Tracy Hansford, thansford@utah.gov